zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 **Step 7: Fine-tune the pretrained baseline model and evaluate on another dataset, and then calculate the performance gaps**

 This step is using the same sources as step 6 is using.
-In this script, we tokenize both the train dataset and test dataset notes using BertTokenizer, create datasets, fine-tune the pretrained baseline midel with the train dataset, and evaluate our test dataset using the model.
+In this script, we tokenize both the train dataset and test dataset notes using BertTokenizer, create datasets, fine-tune the pretrained baseline model with the train dataset, and evaluate the model on our test dataset.
 Then we calculate same fairness metrics as described above in step 7.
 As an extension to the project, we also find the same fairness metrics across inter-sectional demographic groups, like Gender x Ethnicity.

 Run the below script: